Home Tutorials Training Consulting Books Company Contact us

 Feature project

 Ensure you have added the plug-in on the Included Plug-ins tab to include it into your feature.
-Using the Dependencies tab is wrong for this exercise.
+Using the Dependencies tab is incorrect for this exercise.

 6.4.
 Create a project to host the product configuration file